As someone who constantly champions the benefits of outsourcing, I’ve heard all the excuses in the book. (And then some!)

 When you get bogged down handling the day-to-day administrative work necessary to keep your business humming along, you never get to plan.
 You’re so focused on staying afloat that you keep yourself from dreaming bigger, plotting your next steps, putting your energy toward swimming strong instead of treading water.
 So when business owners tell me they can’t afford to hire contractors, I point out that it’s more likely they can’t afford NOT to!

-Still wary and worried that your shoestring budget can’t handle the burden of outsourcing?
-Here are four easy ways to make sure you can afford to delegate:
+Still wary and worried that your shoestring budget can’t handle the cost of outsourcing?
+Here are 4 easy ways to make sure you can afford to hire support:

 You might have a list as long as your arm filled with tasks you’re dying to assign out, but you’re better off easing into outsourcing.
 Try hiring someone for just a few hours each month and strategically get tasks off your plate that you either avoid, loathe, or both.
 Pick work that can be done by anyone (like bookkeeping or invoicing) but that ties up your time and sucks up energy you could be putting toward important projects that will help grow your business.